CrypticT1tan/steam-most-played/README.md

 API_KEY = "<INSERT-YOUR-API-KEY-HERE>"
 ```

-While you are still in your virtual environment, run this command to run the program:
+While you are still in your virtual environment, run this command to start the program:
 ```bash
 python3 visualizer.py
 ```